License Plates & Placards in MichiganPage Overview

 There are two types of disabled placards.
 Blue placards are issued to individuals when there is little hope a qualifying condition will improve.
 They're valid for four years, expiring on the individual's birthday.
 Red placards are valid from one to six months and may not be renewed.
 There is no fee for either placard.

-Visit any Secretary of State branch office to submit an application.
+Visit any Secretary of State branch office to submit an Application and Certification (Form BDVR-96).
 Be sure to bring the vehicle's title, proof of Michigan no-fault insurance, and a check for $30.
 If you're missing the title, bring the vehicle's last registration certificate.

 The plates are good for 10 years.